open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Using Observable (aka Async) Guages

-Observable Guages should be used to measure non-additive values.
+Observable Gauges should be used to measure non-additive values.

 ```js
 let temperature = 32